 The Duratec engines allegedly fail because coolant mixes with engine oil once the coolant leaks from the water pumps.
 The plaintiffs claim the engines may fail without drivers having any warning of the impending doom.

 Judge Laurie J. Michelson says she still finds the plaintiffs haven’t shown she made a mistake by dismissing the lawsuit, but the judge says she will reconsider her decision to dismiss the case with prejudice.
-Once all parties have presented their arguments, the judge will decide if the plaintiffs can file a second amended lawsuit.carcomplaints.com
+Once all parties have presented their arguments, the judge will decide if the plaintiffs can file a second amended lawsuit.

 So, an expensive team of lawyers might be able to try again and see if they can come up with something the judge might like better.
 You gonna pay for that?
 Nope.
 Me, neither,

 Please notice that they have been building engines this way since 2007.
 If you have ever in your life worked on a car engine, you know this is an irrational thing to do to an engine design and the fact that this happened in the first place is grievously irresponsible.
-The fact that once discovered, it was not corrected is unacceptable.
+The fact that – once discovered – it was not corrected is unacceptable.

 The result is that the Explorer that I depend on for my livelihood seven days a week is now sidelined for at least three days – probably more.
 And the cost of replacing a water pump has gone from two figures to four.
 Tack on the lost Uber fairs and the cost will exceed a month’s revenue from the Ride-Sharing Business of which I am now the proprietor.
 Revenue – not profit.
-To clear enough profit to cover this setback will take so long that I prefer to drop the subject right now, rather can calculate same.
+To clear enough profit to cover this setback will take so long that I prefer to drop the subject right now, rather than calculate same.